IgniteUI/help-topics/topics/01_General-and-Getting-Started/02_Using_Infragistics_Loader.md

 ```

 ## <a id="localization"></a> Localization
 Localization of the widgets is controlled by the locale option.
-The following locales are currently supported in Ignite UI:
+The following locales are currently supported in %%ProductName%%:

 - English(en)
 - Japanese(ja)